-It was Jim Collins, author of the book “Good to Great” who in 2001 was the first to develop this view of the business as a machine that has a certain energy and inertia that employees will seek to put into motion.
+It was Jim Collins, author of the book “Good to Great” who in 2001 was the first to develop the view of business as a machine that has a certain energy and inertia that employees will seek to put into motion.

 This concept was then taken by Rand Fishkin as early as 2013, in a Whiteboard Friday” where he applied it to marketing:

-The concept of the marketing flywheel in this context does not aim to create structure in terms of indicators.
+The concept of the marketing flywheel in this context doesn’t aim to create structure in terms of indicators.
 It’s about having an overview of which actions to take in order to succeed.
-Once the limiting factors have been identified, this allows us to take action.For example, I am a marketer and I’m starting my inbound strategy.
+Once the limiting factors have been identified, this allows us to take action.For example, I’m a marketer and I’m starting my inbound strategy.
 I’m therefore going to create content.
 If I ONLY publish content, I won’t get any return on investment.
 It’s therefore about promoting the article via email, on social media and then trying to get links.
 This has to be repeated for each article.